RTEMS/rtems-docs/rsb/configuration.rst

 The ``%hash`` macro requires 3 arguments and defines a checksum for a specific file.
 The checksum is not applied until the file is checked before downloading and once downloaded.
-A patch or source file that does not has a hash defined generates a warning.
+A patch or source file that does not have a hash defined generates a warning.

-A file to be checksum must be unqiue in the any of the source and patch directories.
+A file to be checksummed must be unique in the source and patch directories.
 The basename of the file is used as the key for the hash.

 The hash algorthim can be ``md5``, ``sha1``, ``sha224``, ``sha256``,
 ``sha384``, and ``sha512`` and we typically use ``md5``.